403(b) vs. 401(k): What’s the Difference?

 In sum: 403(b) vs. 401(k) plans

 As you can see, both 403(b) and 401(k) plans offer valuable opportunities for retirement savings—each with its own advantages and eligibility requirements.
 Understanding key differences such as investment options and employer match structures can help you choose the plan that best fits your financial goals and employment situation.
+If you'd like a fuller refresher on the plan itself, see our guide to how a 401(k) works.

 Have questions about 401(k) or 403(b) plans?
 Schedule a FREE discovery call with one of our CFP® professionals to get them answered.